kevinMudenge/kevinMudenge/README.md

   iBelieve: [
     'Constant Improvement: Your best self can never be your current self', 'There is loving what you do',
-    'There is good and you are a part of it',
+    'There is good in this world and you are a part of it', ],
-  ],
 }
 ```